ttscoff/journal-cli/src/_README.md

 Keys must be alphanumeric characters and `_` (underscore) only.
 Titles and questions can be anything, but if they contain a colon (:), you'll need to quote the string.

+The `entries_folder` key can be set to save JSON and Markdown files to a custom, non-default location.
+The default is `~/.local/share/journal`.
+This key can also be used within a journal definition to offer custom save locations on a per-journal basis.

 A more complex configuration file can contain multiple journals with multiple questions defined:

 ```yaml